Czechs order obese soldiers to tighten belts

 The army has decided on a quick counterattack: Soldiers will go on a diet and the army may even deploy fat-fighting pills.

-The Defense Ministry confirmed the obesity figures but said pills were only a last-resort weapon, following diet and exercise.
+The Defence Ministry confirmed the obesity figures but said pills were only a last-resort weapon, following diet and exercise.

 The Czechs are member of the NATO alliance and have around 700 troops in Afghanistan.